ibm-cloud-docs/databases-for-mysql/howto-managing-connections.md

 - `KILL CONNECTION` terminates the connection associated with the given `processlist_id`, after terminating ny statement the connection is executing.
 - `KILL QUERY` terminates the statement the connection is currently executing, but leaves the connection itself intact.

-Check out the [MySQL 5.7 Reference Manual](https://dev.mysql.com/doc/refman/5.7/en/kill.html) for more information on the `KILL` statement.
+Check out the [MySQL 5.7 Reference Manual](https://dev.mysql.com/doc/refman/5.7/en/kill.html){: .external} for more information on the `KILL` statement.

 ### End Connections